-Our practice doctorate is designed for nurses seeking a terminal degree in nursing.
-The Doctor of Nursing Practice (DNP) curriculum builds on the M.S. in nursing by providing education in evidence-based practice, quality improvement and systems thinking, among other key areas.
-Our graduates will likely seek leadership roles as advanced practice nurses, managers of quality initiatives, executives in health care organizations, directors of clinical programs, and faculty responsible for clinical program delivery and teaching.
+Our fully online Doctor of Nursing Practice program provides education in evidence-based practice, quality improvement and systems thinking, preparing graduates for leadership roles as advanced practice nurses, managers of quality initiatives, executives in health care organizations, directors of clinical programs and faculty responsible for clinical program delivery and teaching.

-To fulfill the requirements of the post-master’s DNP, students complete 30 credits, including 15 credits of a scholarly project.
-Using a synthesis of theoretical and empirical evidence, including health outcomes data, the project addresses a need identified in a clinical setting.
+To earn the Doctor of Nursing Practice, students complete eight courses, including a three-course scholarly project that uses theoretical and empirical evidence, including health outcomes data, to address a need identified in a clinical setting.
 Based on an understanding of environmental influences, these culminating projects aim to benefit groups, populations or communities and often include changes in policies, procedures or programs.
-Upon completion, students receive the Doctor of Nursing Practice.